 Gaura flowers catch attention as the plant that always looks great in your brown thumb neighbor’s yard.
-Waving wands dotted with dozens of pinkish flowers didn’t stop blooming in triple digit temperatures or dry weather that turned lawns crisp.
+Its waving wands dotted with dozens of pinkish flowers don't stop blooming in triple-digit temperatures or dry weather that turns lawns crisp.
 Get to know this low-maintenance perennial that may give coneflower a run for its money in the cultivated wildflower popularity contest.

 If the name gaura doesn't roll off the tongue, it helps to remember the Greek origin of the word gauros, which means superb.
-Also known as wandflower, whirling butterflies, and bee blossom, Gaura lindheimeri can range from 15 inches to four feet tall, but most new cultivars are bred to be compact and container friendly.
+Also known as wandflower, whirling butterfly, and bee blossom, Gaura lindheimeri can range from 15 inches to four feet tall, but most new cultivars are bred to be compact and container-friendly.
 One of the best features of gaura plants is the long bloom time, much longer than most perennials.
-The heaviest blooming occurs in early summer, but expect flushes of flowers to recur throughout the summer and into fall in USDA growing zones 5-9.
-Full sun is necessary for floriferous plants, but some afternoon shade is tolerated, especially in hot climates.
+The heaviest blooming occurs in early summer, but you can expect flushes of flowers to recur throughout the summer and into fall in USDA growing zones 5 through 9.

 If you want to propagate your gaura plants, just wait for the following season, when new seedlings will emerge from these self-seeding plants.
 Division is tricky due to the long tap root, and plants shouldn’t need dividing to stay vigorous.

-The airy texture and form of gaura plants make them lovely accent plants in the mixed perennial border.
-Plant masses of them in the wildflower garden, where they will demonstrate how they got the nickname “whirling butterflies” as they dance in the breeze.
+The airy texture and form of gaura make them lovely accent plants in a mixed perennial border.
+You can plant masses of them in the wildflower garden, where they will demonstrate how they got the nickname “whirling butterflies” as they dance in the breeze.

 Gaura plants may flop over in the garden, and while staking is always an option, you can use supportive companion plants that will keep the flower spikes out of the mud.
 Rigid, upright flowers like yarrow, 'Autumn Joy' sedum, or liatris have similar growing conditions and blooming times.
-A trio of butterfly weed, globe thistle, and gaura is a stunning, yet tough-as-nails winning combo in the dry garden that will bring the pollinators by the score.
+A trio of butterfly weed, globe thistle, and gaura is a stunning combo in a dry garden that will bring the pollinators by the score.

 - Corrie’s Gold: The gold in this plant refers not to the flowers, but to the marvelous variegated foliage.
 Flowers are white tinged with pink.

 - Crimson Butterflies: Bright pink flowers on red stems hover above burgundy foliage.
-Partner with blue or green flowering plants for a head-turning combination.
+Partner them with blue or green-flowering plants for a head-turning combination.

 - Passionate Rainbow: As if the pink flower wands weren’t enough, the foliage is also edged in pink.

-- Siskiyou: Most common in the trade; named for the Siskiyou Rare Plant Nursery in Oregon which bred it.
+- Siskiyou: The most common variety in the trade, these are named for the Siskiyou Rare Plant Nursery in Oregon, which bred the plants.

-- Sparkle White: A Fleuroselect Gold Medal winner
+- Sparkle White: This is a Fleuroselect Gold Medal winner.